rajeshm7910/apigee-internal-idp/README.md

 ### Prerequisites

-- apigee-service setup
+- Setup apigee-service

-apigee-internal idp is a apigee service and you should have apigee-service installed in the machine.
-You can install apigee-internal-idp on management server.
+apigee-internal idp is an apigee service and follows the same installation pattern as any other apigee components.
+Please look at the Apigee Private Cloud documentation on installing apigee-service.

-- setup repo
+- Setup repo

 On the machine where you install apigee-internal-idp, create /etc/yum.repos.d/apigee-idp.repo with following contents:

 ```
 [apigee-internal-idp]
 name = Apigee  Custom Repo